 Sunderland council have said facilities such as tennis courts, football pitches, and multi-courts in the city’s parks will remain locked up “until appropriate social distancing measures are in place.”

-On the decision to keep these areas closed, Sunderland City Council’s media relations officer, Jeremy Wicking, responded: “the Government’s guidance was clear that play areas and outdoor gyms in park areas were to still remain closed.
+On the decision to keep these areas closed, Sunderland City Council responded, saying that: “the Government’s guidance was clear that play areas and outdoor gyms in park areas were to still remain closed.

 “This was detailed in Monday’s 50-page document and so at this point in time, those council facilities remain closed.